EnriqueSPR/Enrique_portfolio/README.md

 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.

-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model(MAE=12.8 with RFR).

 * Built a client facing API using flask